 Well, you know what?
 We happen to appreciate a good green juice or smoothie as much as the next guy.
 Read on for all the juicy gossip.

 Do you work out?
 Yes?
 We thought so.
-Meet our go-to place when we’re trying to make some #gains.
-Three locations downtown (and seven overall) make it a convenient place to stop on route to work.
-A large, completely customizable menu caters for all your nutrition needs.
+Meet our go-to place when we’re trying to make some [object Object].
+Eight Vancouver-area locations make it a convenient place to stop on route to work, and there, a completely customizable menu caters to all your nutrition needs.
 Want it vegan?
 No problem.
 Dairy-free?
 They can do that, too.
 Too many dates?
 They will just add less, no worries.
 But if you like to make your own smoothie at home, we should note that they are also a nutrient and supplement store.
 You’ll be making gains in all the right places.

-A cafe as well as a juice bar, this is the place to go if you want more than just juice.
-Their juice and smoothie menu is extensive (and the reason why they’ve landed on this post), but it’s the food that sets them apart.
+A cafe as well as a juice bar, Glory’s five Vancouver outposts are the place to go if you want more than just juice.
+Their juice and smoothie menu is extensive (and the reason why they’ve landed a spot on this list), but it’s the food that sets them apart.
 Set yourself up with one of the acai bowls, in four flavours, topped with incredible house-made granola.
 They have us dreaming about bites for breakfast, lunch, and dinner.
 Got a cold or feeling sore?
-The turmeric and ginger shot is lit.
-Literally.
-Yowzers.
+Their turmeric and ginger shot is potent!

-Holy health bars!
 This Coal Harbour juicery knows how to make amazing, good-for-you treats.
-And if you couldn’t guess from our exclamation, their range of health bars is the best in town — in their own words: ‘Kind of a fig deal’.
-Back to the juice: their nut mylks are the prettiest in town.
-The Pink Elephant, blended with strawberries, or Blue Majik, blended with blue-green algae, will keep your Instagram feed looking fresh and your taste buds satisfied.
+And one thing you should know is that their range of health bars is the best in town — in their own words: ‘Kind of a fig deal’.
+But back to the juice: their nut mylks are the prettiest in town.
+The Pink Elephant is blended with strawberries and Blue Majik is a trippy blend with blue-green algae.
+Guaranteed, it will keep your Instagram feed looking fresh and your taste buds satisfied.
+Fitt Tip: they deliver!

 If you’ve battled the crowds on the Quarry Rock hike, you are probably going to need to refuel.
 We’ve gotcha.
-The Bluhouse Cafe in North Vancouver has a full range of smoothies as well as excellent savoury crêpes and baked goods.
-And if you’re going, we will have an Om My Greens smoothie and a The Cove Crepe, please!
+The Bluhouse Market & Cafe in North Vancouver has a full range of smoothies, as well as excellent savoury crêpes and baked goods.
+And if you’re going, look for the Om My Greens smoothie and a The Cove Crepe.
+Bonus: they have a second eatery 10 minutes away in on the North Shore.

-In their words, UP JUS is where health begins.
-Fair enough.
-If that’s the case, we suggest you start with the Daisy Water, because where else can you buy a drink with Chrysanthemums in it?
+In their words, UPJUS is where health begins.
+And if that’s to be believed, we suggest you start with the Daisy Water... because where else can you buy a drink with chrysanthemums in it?
 Seems like as good a reason as any!
-Fitt tip: It’s a tiny little store in the heart of Yaletowns busy Mainland Street; keep your eyes peeled for the sandwich board outside or you’ll miss it!
+Fitt tip: It’s a tiny little store in the heart of Yaletown’s busy Mainland St; keep your eyes peeled for the sandwich board outside or you’ll miss it!